canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 ### Grid spacing maps

-Previously used `$grid-margin-width` is has been removed, as the grid margins differ at different breakpont.
+Previously used `$grid-margin-width` is has been removed, as the grid margins differ at different breakpoints.
 Use the values in `$grid-margin-widths` instead.

 The SCSS maps defining grid margins and gutters have been simplified.
 In both `$grid-gutter-widths` and `$grid-margin-widths`, the `medium` and `large` keys have changed to `default`.
 So any calls that previously included `medium` or `large` as in `map-get($grid-gutter-widths, medium)`, should now be renamed to `map-get($grid-gutter-widths, default)`.